Sep 11, 2023

 How to Make This Recipe in an Air Fryer

 Heat air fryer to 400ºF (200ºC).
 Marinate the fish in the honey soy marinade as directed below.
 Remove excess marinade then add to the air fryer basket, leaving space between the filets.
-Cook until just flakey and cooked through, about 10 minutes.
+Cook until just flakey and cooked through, flipping halfway through, about 8 to 10 minutes total.

 Other Recipes to Try